-The groundhog made his prediction of an early spring and many parts of the US are already experiencing warmer than normal temperatures, meaning allergy season is coming sooner.
+The groundhog may have seen his shadow indicating six more weeks of winter, but many parts of the US are experiencing warmer than normal temperatures, meaning allergy season is set to arrive early.

 Instead of snow, many parts of the country have been plagued by days of rain and damp weather.
 Rain carries mold and pollen spores.
 The jump in temperature means trees have begun the pollination process sooner than usual.
 Experts say this is bound to lead to a longer than normal allergy season.

-Allergies occur from the body’s immune system’s inflammatory response to environmental exposures that explain the symptoms.
+Allergies occur from your immune system’s inflammatory response to environmental exposures that explain the symptoms.
 More serious problems can occur for people with allergy-induced asthma.
 Allergists recommend taking the following steps to minimize seasonal allergy symptoms:

 - Windows Closed – You may think that a bit of fresh air will improve your home, but opening up those windows just lets the pollen into your house.